 H3 can measure your power, speed, and cadence, so you don’t need external sensors.

-If you don’t want to use it with 3rd party apps, you can leverage its ‘Headless’ mode that uses the progressive resistance of the Saris Fluid2 trainer.
+If you don’t want to use it with third-party apps, you can leverage its ‘Headless’ mode, which uses the progressive resistance of the Saris Fluid2 trainer.
 You just have to plug it into electricity.

 Also available at amazon.com